 Psychology is a challenging subject that appeals to students as it gives an insight into the processes that affect human behaviour.
 This makes it relevant for a wide range of career choices, as well as being a rigorous and highly scientific subject to study at A-level.

 Scientific research studies and procedures are investigated to assess evidence for various theories on a wide range of behaviours, including criminal behaviour and mental illnesses such as schizophrenia.
-Students are required to evaluate theories using this scientific research in detailed essays for homework and their exams.
+Students are required to evaluate theories, concepts and up-to-date research in their application of psychology through classwork, homework and exam practice.

 Anyone with an inquisitive mind, an interest in human behaviour and a strong work ethic will thrive in Psychology; it is a subject that sits well with students, from those looking into careers in a clinical setting or those wanting simply to work with a range of different people.